-Congo opposition leader Bemba returns home for presidential bid
+Large crowds welcome home Congo presidential hopeful Bemba after long absence

 “If they try to exclude him, we know that’s political,” said Denise Vila, the provincial coordinator of the MLC’s women’s league.
 “We are going to fight so that Jean-Pierre Bemba stays in the race.”

+Another opposition hopeful, the millionaire businessman and former provincial governor Moise Katumbi, plans to return to Congo on Friday after two years in exile but risks arrest due to a conviction for real estate fraud in 2016.

+According to a poll released on Tuesday, Katumbi and fellow opposition leader Felix Tshisekedi lead the presidential race with 19 percent of the vote each.
+Bemba would receive 17 percent and Kabila nine percent.

-Writing by Aaron Ross; Editing by Janet Lawrence
+Additional reporting by Fiston Mahamba; Writing by Aaron Ross; Editing by Janet Lawrence, William Maclean